 Reserve Bank of India (RBI)

-Reserve Bank of India or popularly called as RBI, is the central bank of the country based in Mumbai, Maharashtra.
-It is set up in the year 1935, under Reserve Bank of India Act, 1934 as a private organization, and after that it in the year 1949, it got nationalized.
+Reserve Bank of India or popularly called RBI, is the central bank of the country based in Mumbai, Maharashtra.
+It is set up in the year 1935, under the Reserve Bank of India Act, 1934 as a private organization, and after that it in the year 1949, it has got nationalization.

 The bank is responsible for supervising and regulating the country’s currency and credit policy.
 It looks after the activities of the banks and financial institution of the country.